Moving From the UK to Estonia

 Education in Estonia

-The structure of the educational framework in Estonia has similarities with education in the UK, and it progresses into various stage levels.
-Everyone starts with preschool training, moving to basic education, then into upper secondary and lastly t, higher education.
-Children can take part in educational programmes at the age of 7.
+The structure of Estonia’s educational framework is similar to that in the UK, and it progresses into various stage levels.
+Everyone starts with preschool training, moves to basic education, then into upper secondary and, lastly, higher education.
+Children can take part in educational programmes at the age of seven.

 As for the financial aspect, related to education, the Ministry of Education and Research covers the overall costs of state schools.
 To that, municipalities take care of the expenses of local schools, and there are privately funded schools, too.